lucid-fabrics/bitbonsai/README.md

 **Q: What happens if encoding fails?**
 A: BitBonsai automatically retries failed jobs 3 times.
 Original files are never deleted until successful verification.

+**Q: What happens if my server crashes during encoding?**
+A: BitBonsai's TRUE RESUME system automatically detects interrupted jobs and resumes from the exact timestamp (down to the frame).
+You never lose progress.
+If the temp file is missing, it safely restarts from 0%.
+No manual intervention required.

+**Q: How does Auto-Heal work?**
+A: On startup, BitBonsai scans for orphaned jobs (ENCODING, HEALTH_CHECK, VERIFYING states).
+It validates temp files, calculates resume positions, and automatically requeues jobs.
+The 4-layer system handles Docker volume mount race conditions, ensuring reliability on Unraid, Docker Compose, and Kubernetes.

 ---